Asymptotic condition numbers for linear ordinary differential equations: the generic real case: Conclusion

-In Theorem \ref{Ar1}, the asymptotic condition numbers are determined by the right and left eigenvectors corresponding either to the real rightmost eigenvalue or to the complex conjugate pair of rightmost eigenvalues of the real matrix $A$.
+\item The asymptotic condition numbers $K_\infty(t,y_0,\widehat{z}_0)$ and $K_\infty(t,y_0)$ are determined by the first right $\widehat{v}^{\left( 1\right)} $ and last left $\widehat{w}^{\left( 1\right) }$ generalized eigenvectors in the longest Jordan chain corresponding to the real rightmost eigenvalue, or to the complex conjugate pair of rightmost eigenvalues, of the real matrix $A$.
+In case of a complex conjugate pair, the imaginary part of the eigenvalues is also involved.
+See Theorem \ref{Ar1} and the subsequent paragraph.